 In summer (November to April) DOC rangers rotate among the huts, while in winter they are on the track or at the huts less frequently.

-For the latest information, check for alerts/important notices on the Heaphy Track page, or contact:
+For the latest information, check for alerts/important notices on the Heaphy Track page, or contact the Nelson Visitor Centre.

 Tell someone your plans and leave a date to raise the alarm if you haven't returned.